-Each donor has unique goals and requirements when it comes to gift planning.
+Making a planned gift is a wonderful way to show your support and appreciation of The Cooper Union and its mission while accommodating your own personal, financial and philanthropic goals.
 There are different types of vehicles for every situation, whether you want to avoid estate taxes, provide for loved ones, or simply maximize the benefit of your generosity to The Cooper Union.
 If you would like to learn more about gift planning at Cooper, contact firstname.lastname@example.org.
 Read on to learn about the various ways you can include Cooper in your financial and estate planning.

 The Society of 1859